ICE: Immersive Cytopathology Experience - April 7-11, 2019

 • Learn interventional skills related to ultrasound-guided fine needle aspiration biopsy,

-rapid on site evaluation (ROSE) and optimal specimen preparation and triage
+rapid on site evaluation (ROSE) and optimal specimen preparation and triage.
+Hands-on access is

 The United States and Canadian Academy of Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.